 If you’ve ever looked to purchase a home or apartment, you’ve seen their property abbreviations.
 In the property overview, this is fine.
 For instance “Beachfront Oasis, 4 BR 3 BA Sleeps 6.”

 For your actual description, write the words out into complete sentences.
-Not only does this make for an easier read, but it gives your property description a personal touch.
+This makes it easier to read and gives your property description a personal touch.

 Here’s an example of an abbreviation description and normal write-up.
 This property description was for a house on the market.
 Vacation rentals do not sell their property, but they may write in similarly abbreviated formats.

 Can you understand the first property description?
 You will if you’re in real estate, or well-versed with industry lingo.
-The average person clicking on your property might not.
+The average guest looking to stay at your property might not.
 These abbreviations appear choppy and impersonal.

 The goal of a property description is to entice renters to book your property.

-It is more inviting to write out a paragraph form of your property description.
-Use pronouns like “we” and “you” to welcome the potential renter.
+It is more inviting to write out a paragraph for your property description.
+Use pronouns like “we” and “you” to welcome the guest.
 Allow them to imagine themselves in your rental property.

 Your Property Description Should Tell a Story

-Part of welcoming and enticing the reader is to show them your property’s unique qualities.
+Part of welcoming and enticing the guest is to show them your property’s unique qualities.
 What experience does your property have to offer?
 What made you fall in love with this property?